Quit Facts

 relapse is far from inevitable, and the danger in assuming relapse will

 occur is that this may become a self-fulfilling prophecy.
-However, these
+However,

-quibbles, important as they are, do not distract overly from the utility of
+quibbles, important as they are, do not distract overly from the

 the book.
 Every health worker should have some capacity to help smokers